Nichollas531/Global-Eletronics-Dashboard/README.md

 <h2>Data Cleaning</h2>
 <p>
  <h3>Power BI</h3>
-When transforming the date columns I had to explicitly change the format from American to UK otherwise I would be getting errors.
+When transforming the date columns I had to explicitly change the format from American to UK otherwise I would be getting errors. <br>
-Dealing with price columns I had to remove dollar signs before I could change the column data type to float.
+Dealing with price columns I had to remove dollar signs before I could change the column data type to float. <br>
-A few tables came with a bad format where the first row was the title for the columns so I used the Power BI option to set the first row as the column header.
+A few tables came with a bad format where the first row was the title for the columns so I used the Power BI option to set the first row as the column header.<br>
 Different countries have different formats for their zip codes so I wouldn’t use this column in any visualization so I deleted it.
 </p>
  <h3>MySQL</h3>